natesworksdev/Ryujinx/README.md

  - **Firmware**

-    You need an official Switch firmware by either dumping directly from your Switch or dumping your cartridge game to an XCI file.
+    You need an official Switch firmware by either dumping directly from your Switch, or dumping your game cartridge to an XCI file; you may install firmware in Ryujinx directly from an XCI file as long as it has not been trimmed.
 Install the firmware, after you've installed your keys, from the Tools > Install Firmware menu item.

  - **Executables**